hmhallak/meetapp-web/README.md

 # Meetapp Web

-Meetapp is an api built to organize and participate in meetups.
-In this api the user can create and subscribe to meetups organized by other people.
+Meetapp is an app built to organize and participate in meetups.
+In this app the user can create and manage meetups.

 This app consists of an api built with NodeJS and Express, a web app built with ReactJS, and a mobile app (iOS) built with React Native.
 You can reach these repositories following the list below: